Edward-J-Xu/SteamDBSystem/README.md

 -->

 Under the project directory, run `./Run.sh` to start up both backend and frontend.
-The web will pop up for you
+The web will pop up for you.

 ## Project Features that (Currently) Supported